ardafazla/ardafazla.github.io/_pages/cv.md

 * Optimization for Deep Learning (4.0/4.0)
 * Statistical Learning and Data Analytics (4.0/4.0)
 * Random Processes (4.0/4.0)
 * Deep Generative Networks (4.0/4.0)
-* Introduction to Computer Intelligence (4.0/4.0)
 * Data Structures (4.0/4.0)
 * Digital Signal Processing (4.0/4.0)

 Research Projects
 ======
 ### Hourly Wind Energy Prediction
 _Bilkent University, 2023_
-* Predicted the hourly energy data of multiple wind turbines in Turkey and Europe, which show chaotic and nonstationary behaviour in multiple regions.
+* Predicted the hourly energy data of multiple wind turbines in Turkey and Europe, showing chaotic and nonstationary behavior in multiple regions.
-* Developed a large-scale ML framework, consisting of various deep-learning (NN, ConvLSTM), machine learning (LightGBM, RandomForest), statistical (SARIMAX) models and state-of-the-art ensembling techniques.
+* Developed a large-scale ML framework consisting of various adaptive feature construction and selection methods with models such as deep-learning (NN, ConvLSTM), machine learning (LightGBM, RandomForest), statistical (SARIMAX) models and state-of-the-art ensembling techniques.
+Increased the short-term forecasting accuracy over state-of-the-art models by an average of *21\%* and long-term forecasting accuracy by an average of *8\%*.

 ### Natural Gas Demand Prediction
 _Bilkent University, 2022_
 * Predicted the daily data of international natural gas demand in Turkey, which contains nonstationary multivariate time series from multiple sources.
-* Developed a large-scale ML framework, consisting of various machine learning (LightGBM, MLP, LSTM) and statistical (exponential smoothing, SARIMAX) models and state-of-the-art ensembling techniques.
+* Developed a large-scale ML framework specifically tailored towards a certain customer profile, where the predictions are obtained for the given data based on key indicators that are automatically extracted from the data itself and/or the user-given side information data.
+The constructed framework was deployed to various natural gas production companies.

 ### Small-Target Detection & Tracking
 _Middle East Technical University, 2021_
-* Developed an application using Python for real-time small target tracking by leveraging temporal data derived from the output of object detectors.
+* Developed an application in Python environment for real-time small target tracking by leveraging temporal data derived from the output of object detectors, with a superior performance over the widely-known YOLOv3 algorithm by *6\%*.
+* Constructed a novel multi-hypothesis tracking algorithm with an annotation tool for the semi-automatic correction of mislabeled UAV data.
+The deployed product decreased the total mislabeled data in various datasets by an average of *13\%*.

 Additional Projects
 ======